Group sequential designs for negative binomial outcomes: Analyzing group sequential designs with negative binomial outcomes

-The estimated significance levels sum up to the global level $\alpha$, that is $\sum_{k}\hat{\pi}_{k} = \alpha$.
-In addition to the significance level $\pi_{k}$, the covariance matrix $\Sigma_{k}$ of the canonical joint distribution has to be estimated to calculate the critical value $c_{k}$.
-The $(k_{1}, k_{2})$-th and $(k_{2}, k_{1})$-th entry of the covariance matrix is estimated by the ratio of estimators $\hat{\mathcal{I}}_{k_1}/\hat{\mathcal{I}}_{k_2}$.
-As for the estimation of the significance levels, the estimator $\hat{\mathcal{I}}_{k_1}$ only utilizes data available at look $k_1$.\\ The maximum likelihood estimators of the rates and the shape parameter are consistent estimators.
-Since the Fisher information, the information levels, the information level ratios, and the local significance levels are continuous functions in the rates and the shape parameter, the respective plug-in estimators are consistent estimators, too.
-Thus, the discussed asymptotic considerations for the Wald-type test in group sequential designs with negative binomial outcomes are still valid.
+When the type I error rate $\alpha$ is allocated based on information estimates, the allocated rates still sum up to $\alpha$.
+In addition to $\pi_{k}$, the covariance matrix $\Sigma_{k}$ of the canonical joint distribution has to be estimated to calculate the critical value $c_{k}$.
+The entries of the covariance matrix \eqref{eq:jointdistCov} are estimated by plugging in the respective information level estimators, with the estimator for the information level at data look $k$ only using the data available up to data look $k$. \\ The maximum likelihood estimators of the rates and the shape parameter are consistent estimators.
+Since the Fisher information, the information levels, the information level ratios, and the allocation of the type I error rate are continuous functions in the rates and the shape parameter, the respective plug-in estimators are consistent estimators, too.
+Thus, the discussed asymptotic considerations about the Wald test in group sequential designs with negative binomial outcomes still hold.